lemonadejs/modal/docs/colorpicker.md

 - closed: boolean -> if false colorpicker starts open. default is true
 - pallete: matrix -> provide the colors that will be rendered in the grid
+- type: string -> chooses the element that will toggle the colorpicker. options: 'button', 'input', 'icon', 'custom'

 ## Events

-- oncolorchange: callback function -> triggered when color is selected.
+- oncolorchange: callback function(color) -> triggered when color is selected.
-- onopen: callbackfunction -> triggered when colorpicker modal opens
+- onopen: callbackfunction(color) -> triggered when colorpicker modal opens
-- onclose: callbackfunction -> triggered when colorpicker modal closes
+- onclose: callbackfunction(color) -> triggered when colorpicker modal closes

-### Input Configuration
+### Custom Input Configuration

 This feature allows you to have more control to personalize the element that will toggle the Colorpicker